corp-gp/const_stricter/README.md

 ProductShape { Product::USER_AVAILABILITY::PREORDER }
 ```

-The section with dynamic constants shows strings that can only be calculated in runtime.
+The section with `Dynamic constants` shows strings that can only be calculated in runtime.

 The pseudo-code in `Missed constants` means that the constant `FormComponent` is missing (can't be evaluated) in context of `StaticPages::Forms::Component`.